Scrape Content From Quora

-Where Is The Code?
+Where Is The Code to Scrape Quora?

 So to start with the code, we begin by importing the libraries that we will be needing, both internal and external.
 Once done, we need to make sure that we set the SSL certificate’s verify-mode to “CERT_NONE”, and check hostname to False, to avoid getting SSL certificate errors when we start scraping data.
 Once this is done, our setup is complete, and we can accept a question from the user.
 For this demo, we supplied the following value when this question was asked.

-This string manipulation is required since quora formats its URLs in this manner.
+This string manipulation is required since Quora formats its URLs in this manner.

 Once we have created the URL, we use the inbuilt Request function from urllib to hit the webpage and make sure that we add Firefox in the header, so that the website is not able to track that we are accessing it from a piece of code.
 This part is important since most websites block scrapers and if you miss the header.
 Your IP will likely be blocked, and further actions can be initiated against you.